Up and About: Things to do this weekend

 Dance

-Lawyers Hub Dance Classes: Lawyers Hub Kenya, March 4, 6 pm.
-Join and learn some African dance moves, boost your fitness, have fun and relax.
+Lawyers Hub Dance Classes: Lawyers Hub Kenya from 8 - 10 am until March 25.
+Join to learn some African dance moves, boost your fitness, have fun and relax your mind.

-Kizomba Dance Classes: Artcaffe Britam Tower, Upper Hill, 6pm until 28th July 28.
-This is an introductory course in dancing Kizomba.
+Kizomba Dance Classes: Artcaffe Britam Tower, Upper Hill, from 6pm until July 28.
+An introductory course for individuals who have little or no experience.

 Expositions